houstondatavis/data-jam-october-2015/README.md

 Beginning asking price

 ### Loanamountnew
-How much was borrowed to buy the hoiusse
+How much was borrowed to buy the house

 ### loaninterestrate
 Interest rate on loan